mdsimpson42/converse/README.md

 ## Installation

 The site has been developed on Windows.
-To run a local version for testing, you will need to follow thes instructions:
+To run a local version for testing, you will need to follow these instructions:

 **1 - The app requires Ruby.
 Download the [Windows Installer](https://rubyinstaller.org/).**